[Misato Town, Akita Prefecture] Rokugo Springs: 120 Springs That Have Enriched People's Lives

 "Egao Shimizu" is used as the brewing water for Takahashi Sake Brewery's sake.
 It is not available for public use. ©Akita Prefecture

-Egaoshimizu Spring first gushed forth in 1891 (Meiji 24) within the residence of Hatakeyama Kyuzaemon, the first mayor of Rokugo-cho (now Rokugo, Misato-cho).
+Egaoshimizu (Smiling Spring)was a spring that gushed forth in 1891 (Meiji 24) within the grounds of the residence of Kyuzaemon Hatakeyama, the first mayor of Rokugo Town (present-day Rokugo, Misato Town).

 Currently, the Takahashi Sake Brewery, a sake brewery, stands here, and the water is used as brewing water.
 It is said that it was Kyuzaemon who named the water "Smile Spring Water," saying, "I heard that when he saw his own reflection in the spring water, he had a smile on his face, so he named the water Smile Spring Water" (original text / Takahashi Sake Brewery Records)